 Fun Dip was we know it now was invented in the year 1973 after being re-branded and re-imagined.
 The predecessor to Fun Dip, Lik-M-Aid, was first invented around the year 1952 and was itself a re-branded and re-imaged product from the drink mix called Fruzola Jr that was produced around the 1940s.

 The Company That Invented Fun Dip

-The company that invented Fun Dip was Sunline Inc, who became Sunmark, Inc and first made the precursor forms of Fun Dip when the company was still called Fruzola in the 1940’s and 50’s.
+The company that invented Fun Dip was Sunline Inc, which became Sunmark, Inc and first made the precursor forms when the company was still called Fruzola in the 1940s and ’50s.
 Eventually Sunmark, Inc would be bought by Rowntree Mackintosh Confectionery and was later itself acquired by the company Nestlé.

 Buy Fun Dip Online